 Naturally Fresh Cat Litter is a walnut-based clumping litter that uses walnut shells to quickly absorb urine and trap odors.
 It’s biodegradable and renewable, so it won’t harm the environment, and it contains little dust.
 It’s a clumping litter, so it’s easy to clean, and there won’t be any urine on the bottom of the pan.

-Related Read: 10 Best Cat Litters in 2022 – Reviews & Top Picks
+Related Read: 10 Best Cat Litters – Reviews & Top Picks

 Buyer’s Guide: Choosing the Best Non-Tracking Cat Litter

 Here are some things to consider before choosing your next non-tracking cat litter.